Intro #

 This was great to see in this book.
 It reminds me of a podcast where the person being interviewed said “I figured out I can get away with doing mostly anything so long as I don’t care if I get the credit or not.”

-This is a climactic thought that an alien race has when they understand that they have failed to communicate with us because our ways of communicating are naturally incompatible with theirs.
+This is a climactic thought that an alien race has when they realize that they have failed to communicate with us humans because our ways of communicating are naturally incompatible with theirs.

 The link between this statement and the Christian Jesus is remarkable.
 Aside from that, I cannot think of a forgiveness given for something greater than one’s own death.
 To be killed by another that knows us already is maybe the highest level of betrayal.
 To forgive them is maybe the most heavenly act.